-If But Then you pressed the POWER/BRILL key and the RADAR TX soft key to show the radar picture nothing appears on the display check that the antenna cable is firmly fastened. check if radar source is correct. marks, legends appear no echo appears check Tx fuse in power cable.
-If it is blown, replace it. the picture is not updated or it freezes check antenna cable.for freeze up, turn the display unit on and off again. tuning is adjusted sensitivity is poor magnetron may need to be replaced.
+lf But Then you pressed the POWER/BRILL key and the RADAR TX soft key to show the radar picture nothing appears on the display check that the antenna cable is firmly fastened. check if radar source is correct. marks, legends appear no echo appears check that the antenna cable is firmly fastened. the picture is not updated or it freezes check antenna cable. for freeze up, turn the display unit on and off again. tuning is adjusted sensitivity is poor magnetron may need to be replaced.
 Contact your dealer. the range is changed radar picture does not change try to hit the [+] and [-] keys again. turn the display unit off and on again. there is poor discrimination in range adjust A/C SEA. the true motion presentation is not working properly reselect true motion mode.check if heading and speed are input. the range rings are not displayed hit the RADAR DISPLY and RINGS soft keys to display them.